 At night, this already vibrant park becomes even more unique.
 Thousands of colorful LED light strands hanging from the trees are turned on, making it feel a bit like an enchanted forest.

-These are a few of our favorite things to do there.
+These are a few of our favorite things to do on visit to the park.

 Try a Philly favorite

-Among the selections, you’ll find several classic Philadelphia foods.
-Don’t miss the crabfries at Chickie’s and Pete’s—a Philadelphia staple—and join the line at Frozen Delights on a hot day to try one of their delicious ice cream flavors.
+There are also several classic Philadelphia foods among the kiosks.
+Don’t miss the crabfries at Chickie’s and Pete’s—a Philadelphia staple—and join the line at Somerset Splits on a hot day to try one of their delicious scoops and sundaes.

 Hang out over the water

-One of the park’s unique features is its Caribbean-inspired net lounge.
+One of the park’s unique features is one of our favorites—its Caribbean-inspired net lounge.
 Hanging above the Delaware River and feeling the breeze off the water is one of the best ways to cool off in the city in the summer.
 Don’t worry—there’s a liner to catch any wallets or phones before they meet the water.

 Challenge a friend to a game